ChristianGalla/AutoStartConfirm/README.md

 There are some NuGet dependencies that must be installed before it can be compiled.

 The installer is build using [WiX Toolset build tools](https://wixtoolset.org/releases/) and the WiX Toolset Visual Studio 2019 Extension.

-For Toast Notifications to appear it is required to have a Start menu shortcut which can be created using the installer.